pretix/pretix-docs/docs/guides/pretixscan/android.md

     After that, pretixSCAN will correctly identify the ticket as "Ticket already used".

 If you want to enable offline mode, open pretixSCAN, tap the three-dot button :btn-icon:fa3-ellipsis-v:: in the top right corner and then tap :btn:Settings:.
-Then check the boxes next to "Offline scanning", "Automatic Synchronization", and "Download orders".
+Then check the box next to "Offline scanning" and "Download orders".
+You should also check the box next to "Automatic Synchronization".
+With this option active, the app will attempt to synchronize event data whenever a connection is available.
+Thus, you will not have to initiate synchronization manually every couple of minutes.

 If the network connection at your check-in is present, but unstable, you can leave "Offline scanning" unchecked and instead tap :btn:Automatically turn offline mode on and off:.
 The default selection is `Manual mode (off)`.